Cubical coloring -- fractional covering by cuts and semidefinite programming: Introduction

-As the last of the introductory remarks, we note that $x(G)$ is a certain type of chromatic number, but instead of complete graphs (or Kneser graphs or circulants) which are used to define chromatic number (or fractional or circular chromatic number) it uses another graph scale.
+As another point of view we note that $x(G)$ is a certain type of chromatic number, but instead of complete graphs (or Kneser graphs or circulants) which are used to define chromatic number (or fractional or circular chromatic number) it uses another graph scale.
 Let $Q_{n/k}$ denote a graph with $\{0,1\}^n$ as the set of vertices, where $xy$ forms an edge iff $d(x,y) \ge k$ (here $d(x,y)$ is the Hamming distance of $x$~and $y$).
-It is easy to see that $G$ has $n/k$-cover if and only if it is homomorphic to $Q_{n/k}$.
-That means that an alternative definition is